Human Resources is probably the one department globally that faces the brunt of rumours, biases and misunderstandings in

 It’s about time to get these 7 HR myths busted and stand unitedly as a department to speak up on the true functions of HR professionals in any organization.

-The only way it is possible to rid people of their years' long scrutiny against Human Resources is to confront them head-on about it and bust some of the most common (and deeply flawed) HR misconceptions on what HR teams really do in an organization’s smooth functioning.
+The only way it is possible to rid people of their years' long scrutiny against Human Resources is to confront them head-on about it and bust some of the most common (and deeply flawed) misconceptions about HR on what HR teams really do in an organization’s smooth functioning.
 Should you long for a transparent, prejudice-free and inclusive work environment, we recommend you begin by first understanding the department who is responsible for these functions in your company!

 Busting HR myths - Top 7 HR misconceptions shattered

 Among the plethora of myths surrounding HR, we’ve put together a list of 7 common HR misconceptions that would give employees and companies clarity on what Human Resources’ work really entails.

 HR Myth #1 - HR’s job is to distract you from work